bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 Quick introduces a custom GraphQL directive called `@topic`.
 It allows you to annotate fields and connect them to a topic.
-With that, you can define the relationship between our GraphQL schema and Kafka.
+With that, you can define the relationship between the GraphQL schema and Kafka.

 First connect the `statusUpdates` subscription to the status topic.
 This ensures that each event written to the Kafka topic is pushed into the GraphQL WebSocket connection.